Some1Uknow/SiliconMaze2023-development-track-2nd/README.md

-# Movie Database Web App
+# Star Wars Movie Database Web App

-Welcome to the Movie Database web app repository!
+Welcome to the Star Wars Movie Database web app repository!
 This project allows users to input movie details, including the movie name, release year, stars, and ratings.
 Each entry creates a new movie card displayed on the webpage.
 The app is built using HTML, CSS, and JavaScript.

 ## Features